Home page

 Acceleration is defined as the time derivative of an object A's velocity.

-Using Eq.1 and Eq.2, we can obtain the relation (= Lorentz transformaion of acceleration ) between the object A's acceleration in x direction seen by the moving K' observer (= du'x/dt' This K' observer is moving at the same speed v = ux as this object at this point, so u'x = 0 ), and an object's acceleration in x direction seen by the stationary K (= dux/dt ).
+Using Eq.1 and Eq.2, we can obtain the relation (= Lorentz transformation of acceleration ) between the object A's acceleration in x direction seen by the moving K' observer (= du'x/dt' This K' observer is moving at the same speed v = ux as this object at this point, so u'x = 0 ), and an object's acceleration in x direction seen by the stationary K (= dux/dt ).

 (Eq.5) Force (= Fx ) equals the time derivative of an object's momentum p